didaquis/node-scraping-mysql/README.md

 * Execute script with `node .` or `npm start`
 * Every minute you got new data on bdd!

 For run test: `npm run test:coverage`

+For run documentation: `npm run doc-view`